 - Lack of precision.
-Unlike draft horses, which are guided with bits and reins somewhat like saddle horses, oxen are trained to voice commands, and possibly to taps on the sides.
-Tight control cannot be attained with this system unless the teamster is on his toes and the team is very obedient.
-While this lack of precision won’t matter in many applications, such as pulling up stumps, it can be a problem when working in tight spaces, as when cultivating.
+Unlike draft horses, which are guided with bits and reins somewhat like saddle horses, oxen are trained to voice commands, and possibly to taps on the sides with a goad.
+Tight control cannot be attained in this system unless the teamster is on his toes and the team is very obedient.
+While this lack of precision will not matter in many applications, such as pulling up stumps, it can be a problem when working in tight spaces, as when cultivating.

 For truly heavy farm work, such as clearing land, the patient, hard-working ox is difficult to beat due to his impressive strength and great stamina.
 Keeping oxen is also a relatively low-cost way to enter the world of draft animals compared to some of the other options.
 Furthermore, if you are already keeping a family milk cow, you may be able to raise your own draft team!